-On the theory side, there exist many studies of the location of the neutron drip line, see, e.g., Table~\ref{tab1} for a partial list of various theoretical predictions, in comparison with the experimental data.
-Clearly, not all of the theoretical results agree with experiment and with each other.
-This is well understood because the exact location of the neutron dripline is sensitive to the details of nuclei structure, such as the shell evolution, the coupling between the continuum and the bound states, the deformation effect, the three-body force, etc. For instance, Ref.~\cite{TANIHATA1995769} argued that the neutron dripline is related to closing (sub)shell orbitals, and therefor the dripline of fluorine and neon may be due to the closure of the $2p_{3/2}$ orbital which results in the dripline nuclei to be $^{31}$F and $^{34}$Ne with $N=24$~\cite{PhysRevLett.123.212501}.
-In Refs.~\cite{PhysRevC.41.1147,MOTOBAYASHI19959,Motobayashi}, the extra stability of the neutron-rich fluorine and neon relative to oxygen isotopes were attributed to the emergence of the island of inversion ($Z=10-12,N=20-22$, and their neighbors), where the ground states gain energy by strong deformation.
-In Ref.~\cite{Otsuka:2009cs}, it was shown that the three-body force is responsible for moving the oxygen drip line from $^{28}$O to $^{24}$O.
+Numerous theoretical studies on the location of the neutron drip line have been conducted.
+Table~1 presents a partial list of various theoretical predictions in comparison with the experimental data.
+Clearly, not all of the theoretical results agree with those of the experiments and with each other.
+This is well understood, as the exact location of the neutron drip line is sensitive to the details of the structure of nuclei, such as the shell evolution, coupling between the continuum and bound states, deformation effect, and three-body force.
+For example, the authors of Ref.~\cite{TANIHATA1995769} argued that the neutron drip line is related to closing (sub)shell orbitals, and therefor the drip line of fluorine and neon may be due to the closure of the $2p_{3/2}$ orbital, which results in formation of the drip line nuclei of $^{31}$F and $^{34}$Ne with $N=24$~\cite{PhysRevLett.123.212501}.
+In Refs.~\cite{PhysRevC.41.1147,MOTOBAYASHI19959,Motobayashi}, the extra stability of the neutron-rich isotopes of fluorine and neon relative to oxygen isotopes were attributed to the emergence of the island of inversion ($Z=10-12, N=20-22$, and their neighbors), where the ground states gain energy by strong deformation.
+In Ref.~\cite{Otsuka:2009cs}, the three-body force was shown to be responsible for moving the oxygen drip line from $^{28}$O to $^{24}$O.